A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks

-\bmhead{Graph-based Similarity Measurement} The five graph-theoretic metrics form a five-dimensional feature vector for each of the seven ICNs and for the attention head graphs of a model.
-The topological alignment is defined operationally as the cosine similarity value of any pair of standardized feature vectors is calculated to quantify the architectural similarity among different models, as well as between model and the brain.
+The five graph-theoretic metrics form a five-dimensional feature vector for each of the seven ICNs and for the attention head graphs of a model.
+The topological alignment is defined operationally as the cosine similarity value of any pair of standardized feature vectors among different models, as well as between model and the brain.
 This is a continuous measure that quantifies the degree of similarity rather than asserting a categorical alignment.
 The framework does not claim that this topological alignment implies mechanistic equivalence, functional isomorphism, or that the model processes information in the same way as the brain.